ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

     * Weapon Master is improved by adding +1 damage to any bludgeoning, slashing, or piercing damage you deal.
     * Mobile now gives enemies disadvantage on Attacks of Opportunity and helps you overcome Difficult Terrain.
     * These changes to feats equally apply to any/all enemies who are assigned these features via CX or other mods.
+    * Other changes you'll have to check out in-game.
+Huge thanks to Cahoot for doing, fixing, redoing, and making translation files.
 21. REMOVED PPMeter because it causes a bunch of UI issues if you try to disable it mid game and I don't want to help users troubleshoot.
 Re add it yourself if you care about your DPS stats, nerd.
 22. REMOVED the non-working Ghostly Weapon spell.
 23. RESTORED Zerd's RAW (some of it - no True Darkness stuff, invisibility stuff, spirit guardian breaking stuff, or limiting casting on one turn stuff).